kwant-project/kwant/doc/source/tutorial/tutorial6.rst

 Note that since we are using an unfinalized Builder, a `site` is really an instance of `~kwant.builder.Site`.
-With these adjustments we arrive at a plot that is more intelligible, still carrying all information:
+With these adjustments we arrive at a plot that carries the same information, but is much easier to interpret:

 .. image:: ../images/plot_graphene_sys2.*